 All emergency physicians are well acquainted with the provisions of EMTALA, the federal patient "anti-dumping law."
 It was created to eliminate the practice of hospital and physician refusal to provide emergency care to the medically indigent.
 Many have interpreted EMTALA as the U.S. government's declaration of universal emergency health care for all, creating a federally enforced right to emergency care for any individual in the United States.7 ACEP supports the unobstructed access to quality emergency care as a fundamental right for every American and all patients presenting to the emergency department.
 The government has created this safety net for the uninsured and indigent, but has provided no means of fiscal support for hospitals and physicians providing this federally mandated care.
 EMTALA has forced health care providers to assume the fiscal responsibility for providing care for all under the constant threat of fines, civil liability, and loss of provider participation in the Medicare and Medicaid programs.8 Emergency physicians bear the brunt of the financial impact of providing EMTALA mandated care, while maintaining access to care 24 hours a day seven days a week.

+In a 2021 survey of emergency physicians and professionals involved with billing for emergency department care, the most common response on the amount collected from uninsured patients for emergency physician professional services in 1,265 ED-Years for the period 2006-2021 was $21-$25.
+However, the cost of EMTALA mandated care is substantial for the emergency physician.
 The cost of EMTALA mandated care is substantial for the emergency physician.
 According to a May 2003 American Medical Association (AMA) study, emergency physicians annually incur, on average, $138,300 of EMTALA-related bad debt.
 Approximately 95.2% of emergency physicians provide some EMTALA mandated care in a typical week and more than one-third of emergency physicians provide more than 30 hours of EMTALA-related care each week.
 Physicians in other specialties provide, on average, less than six hours per week of care mandated by EMTALA, and each incurred, on average, more than $25,000 of EMTALA-related bad debt in 2001.

 According to the CDC's annual summary of hospital emergency visits--as prepared by the CDC's Center for Health Statistics, Americans made 110.2 million visits to emergency departments in the United States during 2002, a 23% increase over the 90 million visits made in 1992.
 This total represents 39 visits per 100 people and 61 visits per 100 individuals over 75 years of age.
 During the same period, the number of emergency departments has decreased by 15 %.9 According to The Centers for Medicare & Medicaid Services, 55% of an emergency physician's time is spent providing uncompensated care.10 Emergency physicians face the difficult challenges of increasing emergency department visits with fewer hospital inpatient beds, subsequent ED crowding, and eroding reimbursement.